Violence against women in Mexico: Female maquiladora workers

-Human rights activist, Esther Chavez Cano stated, "If you want to rape and kill a woman, there is no better place to do it than Juarez".
+Human rights activist, Esther Chávez Cano stated, "If you want to rape and kill a woman, there is no better place to do it than Juarez".
 Katherine Pantaleo, professor at the Department of Criminology at Indiana University of Pennsylvania, argued that women of Juarez became an easy target for men to kill as they were constantly being attracted by maquiladora worksites.
 The factories paid women higher wages compared to other employment opportunities in Mexico.
 Additionally, maquiladoras were just as interested in hiring women.
 Elvia Arriola explains that employers prefer hiring women because they have smaller hands which are useful in assembling intricate goods, are considered to be more submissive than Mexican men, and are less likely to unionize against the factory.
 According to Mother Jones, women and young girls compose more than 60% of maquiladora workers.
 However, maquiladoras refuse to employ pregnant women, as the Mexican government requires companies to provide monetary aid to pregnant employees.
 As a result, maquiladoras conduct routine pregnancy tests on their female employees, and analyze their sanitary napkins every menstrual cycle.
 Birth control pills are also offered to female employees, but not other health services.
 Jessica Livingston, scholar, explains that women continue to arrive at Juarez at a rate of forty to sixty thousand per year even with the maquiladoras performing intrusive acts.
 Leslie Salzinger, a sociologist who worked at a maquiladora in Juarez, argues that women continue to go work at maquiladoras for a sense of independence, an opportunity to earn their own money.